Sunday Morning Thoughts

 Holidays and Boundaries

 All my children are adults and have full autonomy to spend their time as they prefer.
 Of course, I love when they choose to spend holidays with me.
 It's trickier with extended family.
 I have niece's and nephews who I might see one time a year, if that.
 They've prioritized their immediate family, and their first tier family (parents/in-laws) over the large family gatherings.
-This bothers some of my siblings, but I remember what it was like the years we juggled four different Christmas gatherings over two dsys plus wanted to enjoy with our own young children.
+This bothers some of my siblings, but I remember what it was like the years we juggled four different Christmas gatherings over two days plus wanted to enjoy with our own young children.
 It's too much in large families, and many have multiple sets of parents to try and fit in.

 In my husband's family, there seems to be an expectation that they get the family time on holidays.
 I've pushed back on that.
 My boundary is that I'll join if it's just my MIL's children/ grandchildren, but passing if it goes beyond.
 I'll do Christmas day, though trying to decrease the time commitment, but Easter and Thanksgiving have had non- relatives to me and my kids, so I'm choosing to pass.
 It's not that I don't like the other guests, but as I have members of my own family I don't see often, I'd rather join them.
 Easter and Mother's Day are on the horizon.
 I'm passing on both, but plan to have my MIL over perhaps the day or weekend before, depending on what might work for my kids.